kykrueger/openbis/README.md

     props={'name': 'we give this dataset a name', 'notes': 'and we might need some notes, too'}) ) ds_new.save()

+ds.props
+ds.p                              # same thing as .props
+ds.p.my_property = "some value"   # set the value of a property (value is checked) ds.p + TAB                        # in IPython or Jupyter: show list of available properties ds.p.my_property_ + TAB           # in IPython or Jupyter: show datatype or controlled vocabulary
 ```

 # Requirements and organization